 Centennial Rose Garden

-The Centennial Rose Garden, on the grounds of the Schmidt House in Tumwater, WA, is arguably the most significant rose garden between Tacoma and Portland.
+The Centennial Rose Garden, on the grounds of the Schmidt House in Tumwater, Washington, is arguably the most significant rose garden between Tacoma and Portland.
 It has a rich history, having been dedicated in June 1989 as a Washington Centennial project by the Olympia Rose Society.
-The garden is co-sponsored by the Centennial Garden Foundation and the Olympia-Tumwater Foundation, which owns and manages the Schmidt House and adjacent Tumwater Falls Park – both important historic sites in the Olympia-Tumwater area.
+The garden is co-sponsored by the Centennial Garden Foundation and the Olympia-Tumwater Foundation.
+The Olympia Tumwater Foundation also owns and manages the Schmidt House and adjacent Brewery Park at Tumwater Falls – both important historic sites in the Olympia-Tumwater area.

-As you visit the garden, note that all varieties are named with permanent markers located throughout the garden beds.
+All of the rose plants have been meticulously and lovingly cared for during the past three decades by volunteers from the Olympia Rose Society.
+Currently, the garden is maintained by a group of volunteers called "Friends of the Centennial Rose Garden".
+All varieties are named with permanent markers located throughout the garden beds.
 Heritage rose markers also indicate the date on which they were introduced into commerce.

 Centennial Rose Garden History